-Fraud investigation software also tends to include powerful reporting features so that you may pore over the data.
-This is useful for manual reviews or to create new risk rules to improve your risk management strategy.
+Fraud investigation software also tends to include powerful reporting features so that you can pore over the data, as well as ways to automate what happens to each user, depending on their score.

 Fraud Investigation Examples

-Fraud investigations can take many forms depending on the company and the types of fraud it faces.
-However, there are a few common questions these investigators aim to answer:
+Fraud investigations can take many forms, varying based on the company and the types of fraud it faces.
+However, there are a few common questions these investigations aim to answer:

 - Is the person really who they say they are?

-- What kind of transactions turn into chargeback requests?
+- What kinds of transactions turn into chargeback requests?

-- Am I dealing with one person using multiple accounts?
+- Am I dealing with a person committing multi accounting?

 - How can I protect user accounts from malicious logins?

 Some companies will also look for very specific fraud challenges related to their sector or location.
-For instance, relating to iGaming fraud, money laundering or identity theft, investigations may attempt to learn the answers to questions such as:
+For instance, an iGaming operator may attempt to learn the answers to questions such as:

 - Is my customer laundering money?

-- Are they using multiple accounts to cheat at online games?
+- Are they using multiple accounts to gain an unfair advantage?

 Features to Look for in Fraud Investigation Software